 “I told the others that.
 I knew you wouldn’t just ignore my texts!”

 I fold up the flyer and put it in my jeans pocket, ready to put on the pile I already have at home.
 Meredith smiles, revealing her perfectly straight, white teeth.

 “We just need the parents to bake stuff.
 The money is going towards the school’s new playground!
 You want that, right?”

 I nod my head robotically, as I always do when she speaks to me, “Yes, Meredith.
 I do.”

-I’m staring at the large diamonds that hang from her ears when I spot Max’s unmistakable, messy, sandy hair in the dispersing crowd.
+I’m staring at the large diamonds that hang from her ears when I spot Mason’s unmistakable, messy, sandy hair in the dispersing crowd.
 I cover up my audible gasp with a weak cough.
 Meredith eyes me for a second longer before speaking once again,

 “I’d like to see you at the meetings too.
 Your children are a part of the school after all and you should get involved.
 Text me what you plan on baking, yeah?”